flaneurette/Health-Library/Documents/Hacks/Caulking/README.md

 ---

+### Caution

+> Always use fireproof caulking agents or foams.
+If in doubt, use cement-type caulks. (harder to remove though)
+> Be extra careful around central heaters.
+Only use a special caulk for this, because not every caulk can be used, even if it is fireproof!
+If in doubt, use glasswool instead.

 ### Where to caulk/seal:
 - Around pipes entering/exiting walls (especially under sinks, behind radiators, or where plumbing passes between units)
 - Electrical outlets and switch plates on exterior walls